thomas-lehmann-private/Invoke-Tasks/README.md

 }
 ```

-The output of the second tasks appeasr first.
+In this case the output of the second tasks appears first.

 ## Quiet